-The purpose of this competition is to determine the best overall competitor or team that can perform two patterns as described in the Encyclopaedia of Taekwon-Do with the best possible technique, power, balance, breath control and movement (and for team events, choreography) as determined by a pyramid selection procedure.
+The purpose of this competition is to determine the best overall competitor that can perform two patterns or in the case of team one pattern as described in the Encyclopaedia of Taekwon-Do with the best possible technique, power, balance, breath control and movement (and for team events, choreography) as determined by a pyramid selection procedure.
 The scoring will involve each competitor (team) being allocated a score for technical ability out of ten points and then comparing the performance of one competitor (or team) against the other using the 4 (or 5 for team) remaining criteria.
 This system requires a high level of technical knowledge of the ITF patterns and technique and consequently only highly qualified and experienced umpires should be chosen to score this event.
 The order of competition will be decided by randomisation of the competitors' (teams) names using an appropriate lottery system (either electronic or manual).